AnnaBurova/AnnaBurova/README.md

 # 🦎 Hi there 👋

 Welcome to my GitHub profile!
-I am an experienced web developer specializing in scalable web solutions.
-I focus on full-stack development and am currently expanding my skills in Python and building tools for data analysis and visualization.
+I’m an experienced web developer focused on scalable web solutions.
+I work across the full stack, deepen my Python skills, and build tools for data analysis and visualization.

 ---